 Install 128T Routing Software Serial Console or

 Install 128T Routing Software VGA Console.
 As noted earlier, this guide describes the installation process using the Interactive Installation, specifically using the VGA console.
-The process for a Conductor or a Router is the same.

 The procedure that follows here is the Interactive Install on the VGA Console.